 People in Poland generally live in apartments, and expats may be surprised how small apartments can accommodate whole families.
 Consequently, many places are a lot smaller than one may be used to.

 + PRO: Relatively inexpensive compared to other European countries

 The cost of goods, eating out, public transport and rent in Poland compare favourably with other European countries.
 Drinks at a bar or pub are also much cheaper than in Western Europe.

 - CON: Pricey clothing and petrol

 Many Poles complain that items such as new clothes are more expensive than in Western Europe.
 Petrol is also expensive and, along with parking fees as well as other related costs, should make expats think twice before purchasing a vehicle in Poland.

 + PRO: Vibrant nightlife and entertainment in Polish cities

 In Polish cities, there's a range of cultural events including art exhibitions, concerts, talks, food events and film and music festivals.
 Museums and galleries are also plentiful.

-- CON: Bureaucracy
+- CON: Bureaucracy is rife